Skip to main content

 The Short Version

 • True 0% bank loans do not exist in Germany.
-The cheapest personal loans start at roughly 2.75% APR.
+The Bundesbank put the average consumer-loan rate at around 7.8% effective (March 2026).

 • 0% financing is only available through retailers.
 The seller covers the interest cost to boost sales.